INFORMATION, TIPS AND NEWS ABOUT WEBSITE security

 April 12, 2018 04:04 pm

 Well, but think – you have a website that is generating money for you or holds a very important task in your company.
-You invest in design and development and work hard to write good copy.
-But one day you discover that all of your information is compromised, the site is defaced with political propaganda or spreading malware and spam.
+You invest in design and development and work hard to write good copy and multiple blog posts.
+But one day you discover that all of your information is compromised, the website got hacked and is defaced with political propaganda or spreading malware and spam.
 Infuriating!

 A month ago a user on Reddit posted a thread about an issue with his sites, he wrote: